amakomitchell/scheduling-app/FEEDBACK.md

 1. What libraries did you use?
 What are they used for?
 Why did you choose them specifically?

-While it is possible to complete all tasks without the need to use external libraries:

 - I opted to use the `date-fns` library to help work with the different date formats present in the provided data.I recognise that it is possible to work with the different date formats without `date-fns` or other date libraries, but I didn't think it worthwhile to spend more time than required working with native JavaScript dates on such a small part of the challenge.

 - I also used `material-ui` for the styling due to time constraint and also to use the `material-ui icons` and `date-time-picker` as this gives me the flexibility to quickly use these components without having to create one from scratch.
 I understand that I could use regular CSS, but I didn't think it worthwhile to spend more time than required.